judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## JUNE 2017:

+Heading into Arad studio at the end of June to record 3 song-poems with Leslie Keye on recording and producing, Kate Ellis on cello, Lisa Dowdall on viola, Adrian Hart on violin and myself on vocals and piano.
+Poems by [Roderick Ford](http://roderickford.com).

 ## MAY 2017:

 Performance with Clang Sayne at [Kaleidoscope Night](http://www.kaleidoscopenight.com) alongside music by Mozart, Byrd, Éna Brennan and Alma Kelliher.
 3rd May, 8pm